kilna/MIT-Link-License/README.md

 Project Name, Copyright © 2024 Owner Name http://project.url
 ```

-As an example, for Software that presents HTML output to users, on the primary
+As an example, to comply with the license, Software that presents HTML
-user interface page for the Software should include a hyperlink as follows, in
+output to users would include a hyperlink as follows on the primary user
-a manner than is not obscured (typically in a page footer):
+interface page, in a manner than is not obscured (typically in a page footer):

 ```
 <a href="http://project.url">Project Name, Copyright © 2024 Owner Name</a>